Tutorial: Getting Started with APIs

 Introduction

-Application Programming Interfaces (APIs) are used as a communication medium between clients and servers.
+Application Programming Interfaces (APIs) are used as a medium of communication between clients and servers.
 They allow applications to talk to one another, transmitting data and services back and forth for a variety of purposes.
 By leveraging an API, you are taking advantage of existing data, software, functions, or code shared by the developer.
 When you do, you can benefit in diverse ways, which include:

 • Streamlining your workflow